 Our philosophy is centered around a safe and enjoyable mountain experience.
 RMI maintains the highest standards for commercial practice and safety compliance and actively operates as a High Reliability Organization.
 RMI was the first guide service within Mt.
 Rainier National Park to utilize an OSHA-recognized Safety Committee as part of its standard safety practices.
 RMI also earned outstanding scores with Washington Labor & Industries through a voluntary safety and health audit.
-While climbers aren’t necessarily directly impacted by these initiatives, they nonetheless reflect RMI's high standards for commercial practice and underpin our efforts to remain most respected among commercial guide services.
+While climbers aren't necessarily directly impacted by these initiatives, they reflect RMI's high standards for commercial practice and underpin our efforts to remain most respected among commercial guide services.

 Experience matters.
 We have a long and celebrated history as a leader in the mountains.
-The programs we offer have been tried and tested by more than three hundred guides and over 80,000 climbers over the course of the past 50 years!
-Whether measured in years of operation, numbers of guides who learned their trade under our banner, or the great number of folks with whom we have climbed, we have more experience guiding glaciated terrain and expedition-style adventures than any other American mountain guiding service.
+The programs we offer have been tried and tested by more than three hundred guides and over 80,000 climbers over the past 50 years!
+Whether measured in years of operation, or in numbers of guides who learned their trade under our banner, or in the great number of folks with whom we have climbed, we have more experience guiding glaciated terrain and expedition-style adventures than any other American mountain guiding service.
 Our experience, starting with the planning that goes into each trip through to the decision making that takes place in the mountains, gives us the expertise to provide the best possible mountain adventures!

-When You Climb with RMI you Climb with the best
+When You Climb with RMI, you Climb with the best

 Read Outside Magazine's recognition of RMI as Best Outfitter